Key Event Planning Skills to Highlight on Your Resume

 The title of your current and past positions can mean different things to different prospective employers.
 The daily responsibilities of an event coordinator at a convention center are significantly different from their non-profit counterparts, so don’t rely on job titles only to illustrate your skills and expertise.

-Think about your daily routine and translate those tasks into an accurate description of your capabilities and what each position entailed.
+Think about the positions you've held, the daily routines you established, and the accomplishments in each position.
+Then, translate those tasks into an accurate description of your capabilities.

 Avoid going overboard with your duties and responsibilities, however.
 Keep them brief.
-Instead, try to focus on your biggest and best accomplishment in each role.
+Instead, try to focus on your best accomplishments in each role.